scikit-hep/awkward/docs/user-guide/how-to-filter-ragged.md

 ak.num(array, axis=1)
 ```

-To put this more simply, the final dimension of the ragged index is used to pull items out of the array.
+To put this more simply, the final dimension of the awkward index is used to pull items out of the array.
 Therefore, Awkward needs the preceeding dimensions to line up!

 +++

-Recall that we wanted to pull out the following result from `array` using ragged indexing:
+Recall that we wanted to pull out the following result from `array` using awkward indexing:
 ```
 [[[], [3.3], [7.7]],
  [],